DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 Evaluate/test the full extracted/exported project data in OpenRefine

-> 1\.
-Test that project data successfully gets extracted/exported in the
+1. Test that project data successfully gets extracted/exported in the desired format

-> desired format
-> 2. Test that the OpenRefine project successfully download to another
+2. Test that the OpenRefine project successfully download to another computer/network

-> computer/network
-> 3. Check if changes in TRANSFORM step didn’t adversely affect the
+3. Check if changes in TRANSFORM step didn’t adversely affect the project export

-> project export
-> 4. Final review of extracted and exported data with researcher(s)
+4. Final review of extracted and exported data with researcher(s) before publication

-> before publication
-> 5. Score the dataset and recommend ways to make the data
+5. Score the dataset and recommend ways to make the data FAIR[^12]
-> FAIR[^12]
->
-> a\.
-Findable:
+	-  Findable:
 		- Metadata exceeds researcher/ title/ date
 		- There is a persistent identifier for the project dataset (Project ID)
 		- Dataset is discoverable via web search engines

-> b\.
-Accessible:
+	- Accessible:
 		- Project data are open access
 		- Project data is exported in desired formats
 		- URL and reconciled project data are accessible without errors

-> c\.
-Interoperable:
+	- Interoperable:
 		- Metadata/fields in OpenRefine are formatted in a standard schema
 		- Metadata is provided in machine-readable format
 		- Project data includes sufficient metadata/supporting documentation

-> d\.
-Reusable:
+	- Reusable:
 		- There are clear indicators of who created, owns, and stewards the data
 		- Project data is well understood and reused by users in desired formats
 		- Data are released with clear data usage terms (e.g., a CC License)

-> 6\.
-Review for a final time to find any ethical concerns
+6. Review for a final time to find any ethical concerns

-1. Remind the submitter/researcher of their responsibility, if they choose to ignore requests for de-identification or similar concerns
+	- Remind the submitter/researcher of their responsibility, if they choose to ignore requests for de-identification or similar concerns

-2. Verify the language used in the dataset to ensure it is not racist/harmful
+	- Verify the language used in the dataset to ensure it is not racist/harmful

 ### DOCUMENT Step